DaniZeger/pick-a-color/README.md

 ## How It Works

-1. **Activate the Extension**: While browsing a website, click the Color Picker extension icon.
+1. **Activate the Extension**: While browsing a website, click the Pick a Color extension icon.
 2. **Pick a Color**: In the popup, click the "Pick a Color" button.
 3. **Sample Colors**: A new Chrome tab opens with a screenshot of the website, allowing you to sample the desired color by clicking on it.
 4. **Explore Options**: